#RoyalBaby: The Best Reactions To Prince Harry & Meghan Markle's News

 Do we get a day off? #RoyalBaby pic.twitter.com/xqmfXoAmLd— Capital Manchester (@CapitalManc) October 15, 2018

-Love Island's fame-hungry Dr Alex saw it as an opportunity to bag some work as Markle's gynecologist.
+Love Island's fame-hungry Dr Alex saw it as an opportunity to bag some work as Markle's gynaecologist.

 Congratulations to Meghan and Harry.
 If you need any help, all you need to do is say 'Ahoioihoi' into a mirror three times and I will appear! #royalbaby pic.twitter.com/yKIoPaiLs2— Dr Alex (@DrAlexGeorge) October 15, 2018